-- 84. The GM vaccine has been produced using a commercially available replication-deficient adenovirus vector system (Takara Bio USA Inc, 2025), (Clontech Laboratories, 2012).
-The supplied plasmid vector encodes for a HAdV5 genome which has both the E1 and E3 regions deleted and allows for the generation of recombinant adenovirus vectors expressing heterologous antigens. - 85.
-The expression cassette is inserted in the E1 region of the AdV vector.
+85. The GM vaccine has been produced under a NLRD using a commercially available replicationdeficient adenovirus vector system (Takara Bio USA Inc, 2025), (Clontech Laboratories, 2012).
+The supplied plasmid vector encodes for a HAdV5 genome which has both the E1 and E3 regions deleted and allows for the generation of recombinant adenovirus vectors expressing heterologous antigens.

+86. The expression cassette is inserted in the E1 region of the AdV vector.
 The cassette contains a cytomegalovirus immediate-early (CMVie) promoter driving the expression of the VapA virulence gene from R. equi.
 The CMV promoter can drive the expression of recombinant proteins in a wide range of mammalian cells and is a common choice in the construction of viral vectors for gene therapies and vaccines (Au et al., 2022).
+Before being used in the proposed trial, the GMO would be tested for replication incompetence via a series of in vitro assays.